Masihtabaei/reswhis/README.md

 After countless hours of testing various packages, libraries, and frameworks, we realized there was no **remote**, **robust**, **language-agnostic** WebSocket solution for real-time audio transcription using OpenAI’s Whisper.
 Existing solutions were usually error-prone, restricted to local use or sophisticated.

-Inspired by the **stream socket** (i. e. communication over **TCP**) server implementation of "placeholder", we decided to develop our own WebSocket server for Whisper-based streaming transcription.
+Inspired by the **stream socket** (i. e. direct communication over **TCP**) server implementation of "placeholder", we decided to develop our own WebSocket server for Whisper-based streaming transcription.

 Main characteristics of our implementation:
 - **Simple**: Done merely over a weekend by an undergrad student.